Project-MONAI/tutorials/model_zoo/spleen_ct_segmentation_monai_bundle/README.md

 # Description
-Finetune a pre-trained model for volumetric (3D) segmentation of CT spleen from MSD dataset and apply it to BTCV dataset.
+Adapt a bundle to another dataset

 # Overview
-This tutorial shows how to finetune a pretrained model from MONAI model zoo on a new dataset using monai bundle.
+This tutorial shows how to adapt an example monai bundle from MONAI model-zoo to a new dataset.

 ## Data
 The new dataset is BTCV challenge dataset (https://www.synapse.org/#!Synapse:syn3193805/wiki/217752).
 It has 24 Training + 6 Validation CT abdominal scans.